 DC Comics’ supervillain Black Adam will be introduced to the big screen in a standalone film in 2021.
 It’s appropriately titled Black Adam.
 Dwayne “The Rock” Johnson is playing the character, who is often portrayed in comics as a Shazam villain.
-Warner Bros. and DC hadn’t shared many details about the film’s plot until DC FanDome on Saturday.
+Warner Bros. and DC hadn’t shared many details about the film’s plot until DC FanDome in August 2020.
 Johnson set the stage for the new movie’s story and tone with a sizzle giving the origin of Black Adam—including some striking concept art by Jim Lee and BossLogic.

 5000 years ago Kahndaq was a melting pot of wealth, magic, and power